VIRUS OUTBREAK-MLB PROPOSAL

 — The pandemic caused a delay to the Spanish League season with 11 games remaining, but it also allowed Barcelona striker Luis Suárez to rejoin his team when the schedule resumes on June 13.
 Suárez had arthroscopic surgery on his right knee on Jan.
 12 and hasn’t played since.
 The club said Saturday that he will be available for Barcelona’s first match in almost three months, at Mallorca.

 Coaches speak out on Floyd...More negotiations scheduled before season resumes

-UNDATED (AP) — A pair of Florida-based NBA head coaches spoke out Saturday about their hopes the league visibility will be an asset again in the hope for actual social change following the death of George Floyd by a Minneapolis police officer.
+UNDATED (AP) — A few-based NBA head coaches spoke out Saturday about their hopes the league visibility will be an asset again in the hope for actual social change following the death of George Floyd by a Minneapolis police officer.